Aveek-Saha/blog/content/post/twitter-fake-net-1.md

 | min    | 0.0        | -73.00       | 0.0        | 0.0         |
 | max    | 998039.00  | 6037107.00   | 21171.00   | 4047961.00  |

+From a quick glance is evident that the average verified account has far more reach that an unverified user.

 ## Trends on account creation by year
 <!-- {{< gallery caption-position="center" caption-effect="fade" >}}